DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/SETUP/Template.md

 After entering the **Template** details, users will be able to select which template will be used on a document and set in the **Document type** page.

 ### Data Entities
-- SAB_DSTemplateEntity
+- Template
-- SAB_DSTemplateSignerEntity
+- Signatories
-- SAB_DSTemplateTabEntity
+- Tags